 - Once you are happy to proceed we will arrange for you to sign all the necessary documents including the contract, mortgage deed, transfer deed and stamp duty land tax return.

 - We will then exchange contracts, making the purchase binding on you and your Seller and the completion date will be agreed.
+You will need to pay your deposit at this stage.
 “Completion” is when you actually buy your new home.

 - We will then prepare for completion including:

 - Preparing a completion statement showing the payments to be made on your behalf and the amount required from you.